Zarifa Ghafari: Fall of the Islamic Republic

-In 2020 Donald Trump's administration signed a deal with the Taliban.
+In 2021, Joe Biden ordered the complete withdrawal of all US Forces from Afghanistan.
 Ghafari notes that the Americans had destroyed whole villages in her country to remove a few Taliban, but with this deal she said they "sold my country".

 In August 2021, with the Taliban advancing, Ghafari announced she wouldn't flee the country.
 On August 15, 2021, after the fall of Kabul to the Taliban, she said, "I'm sitting here waiting for them to come.
 There is no one to help me or my family.
 I'm just sitting with them and my husband.
 And they will come for people like me and kill me."
 Following the takeover of Afghanistan's government by the Taliban in mid-August 2021, she fled the country arriving in Istanbul, Turkey on Wednesday, August 18, along with her partner, Bashir Mohammadi, her mother and four brothers and three sisters.
 She stayed in Bonn or Düsseldorf for six months before she decided to leave Germany and return to her home country.
 She discussed this with her fiancée, with the authorities in Kabul, a Netflix film crew and her biographer and then she returned relying on her profile to keep her safe.
 Her first post on social media was a photo of her at her father's grave.
 She was only there for days but although she noticed the improvements in security she also saw that women rights were dramatically reduced and they were banned from public places like parks and fun fairs.

 In December 2024, Ghafari enrolled in a Master's program at Cornell University.